francescopetrungaro/DeviceHardwareInfo/README.md

 DeviceHardwareInfo
 ==================
 Common method to retrieve the iOS device being used.
-(Updated for iPhone 5c and iPhone 5s)
+(Updated for iPhone 6/ 6 Plus and iPad Air 2)

 HowToUseIt